-Solar Heat Harvester Systems are by far the most efficient home heating systems available.
+Solar Space Heating Systems are by far the most efficient home heating systems available.

-Both attic and conservatory solar heat harvesting systems use a microprocessor based custom controller which also calculates and stores system performance figures.
+Both our Solar Space Heating Systems use a microprocessor based custom controller which also calculates and stores system performance figures.

 The controller automatically controls a fan/blower by monitoring two accurate temperature sensors to determine if solar heated air is both available and required in which case the fan is turned on, if not the fan is turned off.

 The system Controller starts and stops transferring free solar heated air based on four numbers a) through d) described below.

 Attic Solar Space Heating Systems.
 The transfer of solar heated attic air to your home is controlled by a) the Attic Air Temperature, and b) the Room Air Temperature.
 Two Attic Solar Heat Harvester Controller user preset parameters, provide user control, c) the 'Maximum Room Temperature' ('Max Rm Temp') and d) the 'Minimum attic – Room Temperature' ('Attic-Rm Temp').

 ASSH systems first open the air valve in the duct then after a few seconds turn ON the Blower/Fan when: your Room air Temperature < 'Max Rm Temp' AND your Attic Air Temperature > your Room Air Temperature . + 'Attic-Rm Temp' +1.5°c.

 AHH systems turn OFF the Blower/Fan and close the air valve to prevent heat escaping to the attic when: your Room Air Temperature > or = 'Max Rm Temp' OR Your Attic Air Temperature < or = your Room Air Temperature + 'Attic – Rm Temp'.